smoking-bong-reclaim_d9d97233-e824-4d28-b4d4-355c1bc57de1

 Add-On Accessories That Help

 For concentrate users, the TAG Reclaim Catcher Adapter is a game changer.
-It collects condensed oil in a removable section so you don’t have to scrape sticky reclaim out of your rig’s joints or neck.
-Just pop it off, clean it, and you’re good to go without torching or soaking your main piece.
+It collects condensed oil in a removable section so you do not have to scrape sticky reclaim out of your rig's joints or neck.
+Just pop it off, clean it, and you are good to go without torching or soaking your main piece.

 We know exactly where to find a piece like that.
-Head over to the TAG bong collection and find something that has just the right shape for your needs.
+Head over to the TAG bong collection and find something with just the right shape for your needs.